zhero9/MIPUP/README.md

 |c	|0		|1		|1	       |	0     |		1    |		 1 |
 |d	|1		|1		| 0	       |	1     |	 	1    |	1	   |

-and this is the matrix for which we want to preform row split.
+and this is the matrix for which we want to preform the optimal row split.
 This is done inside the program.

 ## 4 Output